Global Philanthropists Circle

 Circle membership is open to all members of the family.
 Inter-generational giving, the transfer of values, and family dynamics are regular topics of discussion and learning.
 Next Generation gatherings provide an opportunity for emerging philanthropists to share experiences on topics of interest to them and discuss their unique role in their family’s philanthropy and social investment.

 Programs include overseas learning journeys, workshops, site visits, week-long reflective retreats and informal gatherings designed to help members maximize peer learning.
 Members convene every year for Annual Meetings in Europe and United States.
+Most of our in-person events have been postponed due to the covid-19 crisis, and we are holding virtual convenings instead.

 Circle members have access to the tools and knowledge of Synergos’ unique, holistic approach to fostering collaborations, building trust, and implementing change processes that contribute to the scale and sustainability of social impact.
 The Synergos approach uses four elements to increase individual and collective effectiveness to address complex problems: personal reflection, systems thinking, bridging leadership, and collaboration.